 Plenty of campers who enjoy residential camp also attend day camps.
 Many families mix the two during the summer months to provide children with the most enjoyable and challenging schedule possible.
 Parents want their kids to be entertained and educated during the summer months, but they don’t want to send them packing for weeks on end.
 A blend of sleepaway and commuter programming offers the best of both worlds.

 Some forms of summer camp are considered daycare by the IRS.
 Consult your financial adviser or tax planner to find out if a portion of your summer camp expenses can be reimbursed through a flexible spending account or applied toward a tax credit or deduction.

 Medical Forms for Camp

 Read the medical forms for your camp before submitting to your doctor.
 Some camps require current physicals (within the last 6 or 12 months).
 If your child hasn’t had a physical, you should schedule an appointment as soon as possible.

 Physicians have many forms to complete before the start of camps.
 Parents should be sure to submit forms as early as possible and should know their doctor’s policy on form completion.

-Click here to search Chesapeake Family’s Day Care Directory packed with hundreds of day camp listings.
+Click here to search Chesapeake Family’s Day Camp Directory packed with hundreds of local day Camps.